 What is the role of the strata manager?

 Strata titled properties are quite similar to most other types of properties so why is strata management so different?
 The Strata Titles Act is the big difference of course and the implications for the management of the property are far reaching.
 In essence, the strata property management is the same as any other property with an additional two layers of compliance over and above most other property types.
-The lower level relates to the management of the legal body referred to as the strata company (running general owners meetings and strata council meetings, managing accounts and bylaw enforcement) and the upper level relating to the Strata Titles Act itself (covering such things as insurance, management, alterations to lots, entering into leases, etc. etc.)
+The lower level relates to the management of the legal body referred to as the strata company as set out in its bylaws (running general owners meetings and strata council meetings, managing accounts and bylaw enforcement) and the upper level relates to the regulations set out in the Strata Titles Act itself (covering such things as insurance, management, alterations to lots, entering into leases, etc. etc.).

 A simple example of a burst pipe in a wall between two apartments - if the whole building is owned by one owner it is simple, you call a plumber, get the problem fixed and the owner pays the cost.
-The same scenario requires the strata manager to determine who is responsible which means being aware of where the pipe is located, where the lot boundaries are located, if there are any registered strata bylaws that could shift responsibility to either the owner of a lot or the strata company.
-The strata manager must also be aware that there are sufficient funds to pay for any works it commits to and that authority has been given to spend that money for a particular purpose.
+The same scenario in a strata scheme requires the strata manager to determine who is responsible which means being aware of where the pipe is located, where the lot boundaries are located, if there are any registered strata bylaws that could shift responsibility to either the owner of a lot or the strata company.
+The strata manager must also ensure that there are sufficient funds to pay for any works it commits to and that authority from the strata company has been granted to spend that money.
+To gain specific authority can take weeks and may require a general meeting of all the owners.

 What is a Strata Company?